shrikar007/shrikar007/README.md

 ### Glad to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=shrikar007.shrikar007&style=flat-square&color=0088cc)

-I'm a Software Engineer and working with Perennial System.
-I have 2.5+ years of expricence working independently in building products across multiple domains in Golang and 6 months of experience working as a DevOps engineer where have worked for Product Teams to operate smoothly under Agile and adopt the DevOps culture.
+I'm a Software Engineer and working with Pitney Bowes.
+I have 3.5+ years of expricence working independently in building products across multiple domains in Golang and 6 months of experience working as a DevOps engineer where have worked for Product Teams to operate smoothly under Agile and adopt the DevOps culture.
 I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
 I love to explore new technologies and leverage them to solve real-world problems ✨.
 Apart from that I also like to guide and mentor newbies 👨🏻‍💻